iris-dni/iris-service/docs/imageproxy.rst

     url=/ba1deb533c324cadbe4a8187fed2b5a2&w=200&h=200&mode=crop&client=iris

 The ``passphrase`` is the secret key for signing the request.
-This should not be provided to users, so the signed URLs should be generated in the (Node) backend.
+The secret key must remain secret.
+Signed URLs have to be generated backend-side.

 Signing with NodeJS using the built-in crypto module::